 Weight-loss surgery is typically very effective when patients follow their dietary and exercise plans, but in 20-30 percent of cases, these procedures may not produce lasting weight loss results and regaining weight may occur.
 This is not necessarily the patient’s fault; sometimes the body simply does not respond well to a particular obesity treatment.
 When an ineffective procedure results in weight regain, a revision procedure may be the best solution.
-The MemorialCare Center for Obesity at Orange Coast offers several bariatric revision surgery options to patients.
+The MemorialCare Surgical Weight Loss Center at Orange Coast Medical Center offers several bariatric revision surgery options to patients.

 The gastric band procedure is performed less frequently and many patients desire band removal due to weight gain or other issues.
 Symptoms of ineffective gastric banding surgery that may require a new procedure include regaining weight, or inability to lose a desirable amount of weight within an appropriate period of time after surgery.
 Increased stomach pouch capacity in spite of repeated adjustments may also be a sign of an ineffective procedure.
 When the LAP-BAND® or REALIZE™ Band has failed, a switch from gastric banding to a sleeve gastrectomy or gastric bypass may be beneficial.